retro16/blastsdk/doc/debug_protocol.md

 interrupt vectors are set to int_trace and int_trap07 of bda.inc to make it work correctly.

+If these interrupts happen on the sub cpu, the following data is sent :

+Data sent by the genesis when TRACE triggered on the sub cpu :

+    00 00 01 09

+Data sent by the genesis when TRAP 7 triggered on the sub cpu :

+    00 00 01 27

 Receiving arbitrary data from the Genesis
 -----------------------------------------